Double pulse all-optical coherent control of ultrafast spin-reorientation in antiferromagnetic rare-earth orthoferrite

-where the total length of \textbf{L} is assumed to be conserved; $\zeta$ is a damping parameter in the units of frequency; $H_p(t)$ is the pulse effective opto-magnetic field with duration of 50 fs and aligned either parallel ($\sigma^+$) or antiparallel ($\sigma^-$) with respect to the $c$ axis; $H_D$ is the effective field of the Dzyaloshinskii-Moriya interaction; $H_{ex}$ represents the exchange field of the antiferromagnet; $\gamma$ is the gyromagnetic ratio; $t$ is time after the pump.
+where the total length of \textbf{L} is assumed to be conserved; $\zeta$ is a damping parameter in the units of frequency; $H_p(t)$ is the pulse effective opto-magnetic field with duration of 50 fs and aligned either parallel ($\sigma^+$) or antiparallel ($\sigma^-$) with respect to $c$ axis; $H_D$ is the effective field of the Dzyaloshinskii-Moriya interaction; $H_{ex}$ represents the exchange field of the antiferromagnet; $\gamma$ is the gyromagnetic ratio; $t$ is time after the earliest pump.
 The function $W_a(\theta)$ is the potential energy described by the magnetic anisotropy of the antiferromagnet.
 In our model, $W_a(\theta)$ is a function of temperature in accordance with the conventionally accepted model~\cite{Horner_NatureofSRT_PRL1968}.
-To mimic laser-induced heating, we assume that the temperature is a function of the pump-probe time delay, similarly to the model from Ref.~\cite{deJong_dynamicsErFeO3PRB2011}.
+To mimic laser-induced heating, we assume that the temperature of the sample is a function of the pump-probe time delay, similarly to the model from Ref.~\cite{deJong_dynamicsErFeO3PRB2011}.
 In particular, we take into account that the time dependence of magnetic anisotropy is due to temperature-induced repopulation of the electronic states in highly anisotropic Sm$^{3+}$ and Tb$^{3+}$ ions.
 This repopulation occurs on a time scale of electron-phonon interaction for rare-earth ions, which could be estimated to be around 15 ps \cite{deJong_dynamicsErFeO3PRB2011}.
-Furthermore, we suggest an increase in temperature of 25 K after one pump, since the action of both pumps is enough to induce SRT at $T = 170$\,K. The results of the modeling are similar to those from Ref. \cite{Kurihara_MacroscopicPRL2018} (see Appendix \ref{appendix:lowDamping}), but they are clearly different with respect to the experimental observations.
-In the modeling, we indeed observe a triangle centered around zero pump-pump delay, similar to the experimental diagram in Fig. \ref{fig:DoublePumpSwitch}(b).
-This triangle reproduces the insensitivity of spins in the antiferromagnet to the second pump pulse observed experimentally.
-However, contrary to the experiment, this insensitivity also appears periodically at longer times $\tau$ in the simulations (Fig.\ref{fig:AppendixDiagram}), but is clearly absent in the experiment.
-Nevertheless, we note that none of the models suggested before took into account the fact that the damping parameter $\zeta$ in the equation of motion \eqref{eq:oscillator} must also have a strong temperature dependence.
-The opto-magnetic pulse triggers spin oscillations at the frequency of the quasi-ferromagnet mode of the antiferromagnetic resonance in the orthoferrite \cite{Kimel2005Nature}.
-This mode is known to "soften" down to zero frequency at the temperatures of SRT from $\Gamma_{2}$ to $\Gamma_{24}$, as well as from $\Gamma_{24}$ to $\Gamma_{4}$.
+Furthermore, we suggest an increase in temperature of 25 K after one pump, as the action of both pumps is enough to induce SRT at $T = 170$\,K. The results of the modeling are similar to those from Ref. \cite{Kurihara_MacroscopicPRL2018} (see Appendix \ref{appendix:lowDamping}), but they are clearly different with respect to the experimental observations.
+In the modeling, we indeed observe a triangle centered around $\tau=0$, similar to the experimental diagram in Fig. \ref{fig:DoublePumpSwitch}(b).
+This triangle reproduces the insensitivity of spins in the antiferromagnet to the second pump pulse.
+However, contrary to the experiment, this insensitivity also appears periodically at longer $\tau$ in the simulations (Appendix \ref{appendix:lowDamping}), but is clearly absent in the experiment [Fig. \ref{fig:DoublePumpSwitch}(b)].
+However, we note that none of the models suggested before took into account the fact that the damping parameter $\zeta$ in Eq.\,\eqref{eq:oscillator} must also have a strong temperature dependence.
+The opto-magnetic pulse triggers spin oscillations at the frequency of the quasi-ferromagnetic mode of the antiferromagnetic resonance in the orthoferrite \cite{Kimel2005Nature}.
+This mode is known to "soften" down to zero frequency at temperatures of SRT from $\Gamma_{2}$ to $\Gamma_{24}$, as well as from $\Gamma_{24}$ to $\Gamma_{4}$.
 It is a well-known experimental fact that softening of magnetic resonances is accompanied by a dramatic increase in damping.
 This is also the case in our experiment.
-Measuring the frequency and damping of the spin oscillations as a function of temperature, we found that the damping peaks at $T_1$ indeed.
-If we add this experimentally defined temperature dependence of damping to the simulations, the results of the simulations appear to be in good qualitative agreement with the experiment (Fig.\ref{fig:DoublePumpSwitch}b,c).
+Indeed, we found the damping peak at $T_1$ in single-pump experiments, extracting the frequency and damping of the spin oscillations as a function of temperature (Appendix \ref{appendix:singlePump}).
+If we add this experimentally defined dependence $\zeta(T)$ to Eq.\,\eqref{eq:oscillator}, the results of the simulations appear to be in good qualitative agreement with the experiment [Fig.\ref{fig:DoublePumpSwitch}(c)].